View Te Ara in

 Earthquake-damaged spire

-This photograph from 1902–3 shows the spire of the Anglican Cathedral in Christchurch being reconstructed in a copper-covered wooden structure.
-The spire had first been damaged in the Amuri earthquake of 1888, and it was then damaged again in the Cheviot quake of 1901.
-On 22 February 2011, both the spire and the tower collapsed in the major 6.3-magnitude earthquake.
+This photograph from 1902–3 shows the spire of the Anglican Cathedral in Christchurch being reconstructed inside a copper-covered wooden structure.
+The spire had been damaged during the Amuri earthquake of 1888, and again in the Cheviot quake of 1901.
+On 22 February 2011, both the spire and the tower collapsed in the disastrous 6.3-magnitude earthquake.

 Alexander Turnbull Library, Frederick Ashby Hargreaves Collection (PAColl-3047)